LaurePiechaczyk/project4-code-institute-django/README.md

 - The steps from the previous section have to be repeated to load data in the new database (can be done in the local environment):
   - Applying database migrations
   - Creating a new superuser
-  - Creating an Default User
+  - Creating a Default User
   - Entering Genders
   - Load categories and noun data from json file